Hybrid Transformer-Mamba for Weakly Supervised Volumetric Medical Segmentation: Conclusion

 \section{Conclusion}

-In this work, we introduce TranSamba, a hybrid architecture designed to bridge the gap between 2D WSSS and the volumetric nature of medical imaging.
-By integrating CPM blocks within a ViT encoder, TranSamba achieves efficient cross-plane modeling, thereby improving the quality of in-plane C2P attention for object localization.
-Theoretical analysis and empirical results confirm that our method maintains linear time complexity and constant memory usage with respect to the input volume depth.
-Extensive evaluation demonstrates that TranSamba significantly improves object localization accuracy compared to SOTA approaches, highlighting the generalizability of cross-plane modeling across diverse segmentation tasks.
-These findings underscore the efficacy of combining cross-plane SSM with in-plane SA for weakly supervised volumetric medical segmentation.
-Future work could extend TranSamba to multi-class scenarios as well as object localization in videos.
+This paper introduces TranSamba, a hybrid Transformer-Mamba architecture to bridge 3D modeling and the reliance on 2D encoders in weakly supervised volumetric medical segmentation.
+The integration of CPM blocks with a ViT encoder enables efficient cross-plane modeling, which improves in-plane SA for object localization.
+TranSamba maintains linear time complexity and constant space complexity with the input volume depth, and achieves SOTA performance on three datasets, demonstrating the generalizable effectiveness of cross-plane modeling across diverse volumetric medical segmentation tasks.
+Future work could extend TranSamba to multi-class scenarios and incorporate auxiliary techniques for more clinically oriented applications.

-\midlacknowledgments{This work is supported by the University of Western Australia High Degree by Research scholarships and the Medical Research Future Fund - National Critical Research Infrastructure Initiative (National Australian Cardiac CT Platform For Automated Cardiac CT Reporting - NCRI000208).}